futureofcoding/futureofcoding.org/slack-readme.md

 - Created #music channel
 - Changed the name of the Slack to Future of Coding and the URL to futureofcoding.slack.com
 - Created #music channel

+### May 18, 2019

+- Created #research-center channel to discuss the idea of an in-person research community, requested by David Broderick

 ### Proposed changes